 On the other hand, Automated Insights generates financial and sports press coverage through numbers respectively.
 Tailor Brands is yet another company that recently secured $15.5 million to improve its AI-driven platform, which automatically develops company brands.

-Against such conditions, Albert Technologies is embarking on a move that may disrupt the digital marketing space with an AI platform that produces campaigns or brands across the globe.
+Amongst this backdrop, Albert Technologies is embarking on a move that may disrupt the digital marketing space with an AI platform that produces campaigns or brands across the globe.

 Recently, the company revealed that it had secured $18 million in financing from various institutional investors such as Old Mutual Global Investors, Hargreave Hale, and Schroder Investment Management.